Contributors: Hjax, catbomb, Lussless

 No Stopping Me!

-No Stopping Me! is a skill that activates when there is an Uma close in front when spurting.
-Umas will also spread out on the final corner.
-This means that on tracks where the Uma starts her spurt before the final corner, she is more likely to have someone in front of her to proc the skill.
+No Stopping Me! is a Skill that activates when there is another Uma close in front while Spurting.
+Umas will spread out on the final Corner making it difficult for No Stopping Me! to activate: On Tracks where the Uma starts her Spurt before the final Corner, she is more likely to have someone in front of her to proc the Skill.
 This happens more commonly on Long tracks.

 Velocity Skills during the Accel Zone

-Velocity skills raise the speed target of an Uma.
-As the Uma is accelerating towards her speed target during the Accel Zone, velocity skills that activate during the Accel Zone do not do anything.
+Velocity Skills raise the Target Speed of an Uma.
+As the Uma is accelerating towards her Target Speed during the Accel Zone, Velocity Skills that activate during the Accel Zone do very little.

 Track breakdown for Nakayama 2500m.